chrs1885/SheetyColors/README.md

 Please check the [documentation](./Documentation/Reference/README.md) for further information on the API.

 ### Custom container views
-If you prefer to use the color picker inside a custom view controller, you can do so by doing creating the picker's view controller directly:
+If you prefer to use the color picker inside a custom view controller, you can do so by creating the picker's view controller directly:

 ```swift
 return SheetyColorsViewFactory.createView(withConfig: config, delegate: myDelegate)